francesyw/mobile-controller/README.md

 # Mobile Controller
-Using cell phone as a remote controller to control content in the web browser.
+Using a mobile device as a remote controller to control the content on your browser
 - Node.js + express + socket.io + Device Orientation API + p5.js